-The Fund operates with four full-time employees and one part-time employee.
+The Fund operates with three full-time employees and two part-time employees.
 Consultants, third-party administrators, and temporary employees are utilized as necessary.
 Administrative expenses incurred in connection with actual liquidations are allocated to the appropriate account.
 Non-allocated expenses remain in the administration account.